department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/sitewide-crew-member-onboarding.md

 ---
-name: CMS team and Sitewide Crew member onboarding
+name: Sitewide Crew member onboarding
 about: Create an issue for each new team member
 title: 'Onboarding: <insert_name>'
 labels: Onboarding